pravega/pravega/documentation/src/docs/controller-service.md

 The stream management can be broadly divided into three categories:

-1. Stream Abstraction

-A stream can be viewed as a series of dynamically changing segment sets where the stream transitions from one set of consistent segments to the next.
+  1. **Stream Abstraction**: A stream can be viewed as a series of dynamically changing segment sets where the stream transitions from one set of consistent segments to the next.
 Controller is the place for creating and managing this stream abstraction.
 Controller decides when and how a stream transitions from one state to another and is responsible